encetroc/waypok-pos-v2/README.md

 2. create a planetscale account and create a dev branch

-3. add envariables for planetscale
+3. add env vars for planetscale

 ```
 DATABASE_HOST=